huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   + streaming_task_nodes: minimum is zero and the maximum is subject to the configuration of the corresponding flavor.

   Changing this will create a new MapReduce cluster resource.

+* `data_volume_type` - (Optional, String, ForceNew) Specifies the data disk flavor of the nodes.
+  Required if `data_volume_count` is greater than zero.
+Changing this will create a new MapReduce cluster resource.
+   The following disk types are supported:
+  + `SATA`: common I/O disk
+  + `SAS`: high I/O disk
+  + `SSD`: ultra-high I/O disk

+* `data_volume_size` - (Optional, Int, ForceNew) Specifies the data disk size of the nodes,in GB.
+The value range is 10 to 32768.
+Required if `data_volume_count` is greater than zero.
+Changing this will create a new MapReduce cluster resource.

 * `assigned_roles` - (Optional, List, ForceNew) Specifies the roles deployed in a node group.This argument is mandatory when the cluster type is CUSTOM.
 Each character string represents a role expression.